sennychu/homebrew-cookbook/topics/02_installing_homebrew.md

 ## Developer Installs

  * Fork Homebrew on GitHub
- * Clone your new fork
+ * Clone your new fork.
+Mine is at ~/homebrew.
  * Symlink ~/homebrew/bin/brew to /usr/local/bin/brew
  * Your cellar will be ~/homebrew/Cellar
  * Your HOMEBREW\_PREFIX will be /usr/local